Sorry, you need to enable JavaScript to visit this website.

 • CRDM supports awareness on volunteering among young people through various projects such as ADAM or 72 hours for volunteering.

-• Methodologically supports social, economic and political conditions for volunteering for young people, e.g. through the SAFE project which in the Czech context implemented the measurement of voluntary work by the International Labour Organisation, or Roads to recognition to support validation of educational outcomes gained by volunteering and others.
+• CRDM methodologically supports social, economic and political conditions for volunteering for young people, e.g. through the SAFE project which in the Czech context implemented the measurement of voluntary work by the International Labour Organisation, or Roads to recognition to support validation of educational outcomes gained by volunteering and others.

 However, there are specific initiatives of the Ministry of the Interior to support the development of volunteering at a local level, especially with the EU-funded project 'Concept of volunteering development in the Czech Republic with an emphasis on ensuring the regional and professional availability of volunteering in the form of volunteer centres' which is focused on supporting regional volunteering centres and creating guidelines for their operation in years 2016-2021.
 Part of the project is to create a national strategy for volunteering development.
 However, this is mostly in social services and public administration.
 There is also proposal of Concept of volunteering development in the Czech Republic 2019-202.

-There is no official cooperation established by the Czech governing bodies in the field of volunteering systems.
-Some projects of NGOs, however, aim at this goal.
-In 2022 it was, for example, the case of The European Grand Tour project.
+There is no official cooperation established by the Czech governing bodies in the field of volunteering.
+Some projects of the NGOs, however, aim at this goal.
+In 2022 it was, for example, the case of the European Grand Tour project.
 The Volunteer Centre from Ústí nad Labem was the Czech partner of this originally French project (coordinated by the Collective for a European Civic Service (CSCE)), proposing "the implementation, concrete and real, of a European Civic Service of at least 6 months in another Member State, for all young people under 25 years old.".
-However, the future of this initiative is not sure due to the lack of official support from the Czech government.
+However, there wasn't any follow-ip due to the lack of any official governmental support.

 Cross-sectoral cooperation